trevorcampbell/bayesian-coresets/README.md

 ### License Info

-This project is offered under the [MIT License](https://opensource.org/licenses/MIT).
+This code is offered under the [MIT License](https://opensource.org/licenses/MIT).